ArshidBaba/PythonTube/README.md

 # PythonTube

-This Python script demonstrates how to use pytube library to download youtube videos
+This set of Python scripts downloads videos from from and uploads them to an AWS s3 bucket

 * singlevideo.py
 * s3uploads.py
 * video_ids.txt
 * successful_video_ids.txt
 * failed_downloads.txt